cncf/tag-security/project-resources/templates/embargo.md

 $PROJECT.
 This notice has been sent to subscribed distributors and service providers in order to allow for timely patching.
 You are receiving this notification as you have agreed to abide by the embargo policy ($LINK) on this project.
-Do not forward this information to other parties without adhereing to the instructions of the embargo policy.
+Do not forward this information to other parties without complying with the instructions of the embargo policy.

 ## Summary